mgurdal/aegis/docs/quickstart.md

         # You can get the request payload of the /auth route
         payload = await request.json()

-        # Assuming the name parameter send in the request payload
+        # Assuming the name parameter sent in the request payload
         searched_name = payload["name"]

         # fetch the user from your storage